kaloom/build-neutron/README.md

-This project hosts neutron ML2 plugin build container
+This project hosts neutron ML2 plugin build container for Train